 For elementary and middle schools, the total points possible for school accountability is 150 points.
 For high schools, 225 total points are possible.
-If a school has fewer than 10 English learners (ELs), points for the English learner progress indicator are removed from the total points possible for the school.
-The percentage of total points possible earned by a school is used to: 1) determine the school's overall rating, 2) designate the lowest performing Title I schools for support and improvement, and 3) target school improvement based on the consistently underperforming student groups within a school.
-This section of Utah Code states that for any future school year in which there is a transition to a new assessment, and the Utah State School Board determines it is necessary to establish a new baseline for calculating student growth, the Utah State School Board is not required to assign an overall rating to any school to which the new baseline applies.
+If a school has fewer than 10 students in any indicator, points for the indicator are removed from the total points possible for the school.
+The percentage of total points possible earned by a school is used to 1) reflect overall school performance, 2) designate the lowest performing Title I schools for support and improvement, and 3) target school improvement based on the consistently underperforming student groups within a school.
+The following sections will discuss: 1) how statewide tests are included in accountability, and 2) each of the indicators used in school accountability calculations and the method for each.